proteinphysiologylab/frustratometeR/README.md

 * perl
 `sudo apt-get install perl`

+**modeller**
-modeller (you need to install a licenced version of modeller in order to use some of the frustratometeR functionalities, https://salilab.org/modeller/)
+(you need to install a licenced version of modeller in order to use some of the frustratometeR functionalities, https://salilab.org/modeller/) modeller needs to be available via python3.
+To check if this is working execute python3 and try to do "form modeller import * " after installing modeller.
+We suggest to install modeller using conda environments.

 # Minimum code to calculate frustration in a protein
 `library(frustratometeR)`